Gethe/wow-ui-source/README.markdown

 --------

 * Revenge: Damage done by this ability (base and scaling) increased by 50%.
+* Thunderclap: This ability now counts as a ranged attack, granting it double damage on critical strikes instead of 150% and ranged miss chance, and still cannot be dodged or parried.

 ### Talents

 #### Arms

+* Bladestorm: Warriors can now be Disarmed while under the effects of this ability.
 * Trauma: The debuff from this talent now lasts 60 seconds, up from 15 seconds.

 #### Fury